evpo/EncryptPad/deps/botan/doc/api_ref/kdf.rst

 .. _key_derivation_function:

-Key Derivation Functions
+Key Derivation Functions (KDF)
 ========================================

 Key derivation functions are used to turn some amount of shared secret material into uniform random keys suitable for use with symmetric algorithms.
 An example of an input which is useful for a KDF is a shared secret created using Diffie-Hellman key agreement.

+Typically a KDF is also used with a *salt* and a *label*.
+The *salt* should be some random information which is available to all of the parties that would need to use the KDF; this could be performed by setting the salt to some kind of session identifier, or by having one of the parties generate a random salt and including it in a message.

+The *label* is used to bind the KDF output to some specific context.
+For instance if you were using the KDF to derive a specific key referred to as the "message key" in the protocol description, you might use a label of "FooProtocol v2 MessageKey".
+This labeling ensures that if you accidentally use the same input key and salt in some other context, you still use different keys in the two contexts.

 .. cpp:class:: KDF

+  .. cpp:function:: std::unique_ptr<KDF> KDF::create(const std::string& algo)

+      Create a new KDF object.
+Returns nullptr if the named key derivation function was not available

+  .. cpp:function:: std::unique_ptr<KDF> KDF::create_or_throw(const std::string& algo)

+      Create a new KDF object.
+Throws an exception if the named key derivation function was not available

+  .. cpp:function:: template<concepts::resizable_byte_buffer T = secure_vector<uint8_t>> \
+      T derive_key(size_t key_len, \
+                   std::span<const uint8_t> secret, \
+                   std::span<const uint8_t> salt, \
+                   std::span<const uint8_t> label) const

+      This version is parameterized to the output buffer type, so it can be used to return a ``std::vector``, a ``secure_vector``, or anything else satisfying the ``resizable_byte_buffer`` concept.

   .. cpp:function:: secure_vector<uint8_t> derive_key( \
+                                    const uint8_t secret[], \
+                                    size_t secret_len, \
+                                    const uint8_t salt[], \
+                                    size_t salt_len, \
+                                    const uint8_t label[], \
-     size_t key_len, const std::vector<uint8_t>& secret, \
+                                    size_t label_len) const
-     const std::string& salt = "") const

   .. cpp:function:: secure_vector<uint8_t> derive_key( \
      size_t key_len, const std::vector<uint8_t>& secret, \
+     const std::vector<uint8_t>& salt, \
-     const std::vector<uint8_t>& salt) const
+     const std::vector<uint8_t>& label) const

   .. cpp:function:: secure_vector<uint8_t> derive_key( \
      size_t key_len, const std::vector<uint8_t>& secret, \